QED corrections to the big-bang nucleosynthesis reaction rates: Introduction

 Precise values of nuclear reaction rates are sometimes required in astrophysics and cosmology.
 While most of the applications belong to the stellar nucleosynthesis and solar neutrino physics, the one distinct cosmological application where precise nuclear physics is required is the Big-bang Nucleosynthesis (BBN).
 Developments of the last two decades, with an independent input of the baryon-to-photon ratio from the Cosmic Microwave Background (CMB) anisotropies, paired with advances in observational extraction of the deuterium and helium abundance \cite{Aghanim:2018eyx,Coo18,Ave15}, have contributed to the rise of the standard cosmological model of the Universe.
 Further progress in refinement of BBN may only come from the combination of advances in CMB, more precise observations of primordial abundances, and \%-level determination of nuclear rates.

-Quantitatively, the BBN has entered an era of precision, since measurements on $^4{\rm He}$ \cite{Ave15} abundance have now reached a $1.6\%$ precision (at one standard deviation).
+Quantitatively, the BBN has entered an era of precision, since errors of $1.6\%$ (at one standard deviation) and smaller on $^4{\rm He}$ \cite{Ave15,Izo14} have been claimed in recent years.
+At the same time, one should be cautious recognizing that it is very difficult to correctly estimate all systematic errors in helium abundance measurements, hence such a precision must not to be taken at face value.
 Furthermore, current measurements of deuterium abundances \cite{Coo18} have reached an unprecedented $1.2\%$ precision.
 The total yield of $^4{\rm He}$ is essentially set by the neutron-to-proton ratio at the time of BBN that is mainly controlled by the weak interaction rates, while the feedback from other elements is small.
-Many subtle effects, including radiative corrections, have been taken into account in Ref.~\cite{PRIMAT} to reach a $0.1\%$ theoretical precision on the weak rates.
+Many subtle effects, including radiative corrections, have been taken into account in Refs. \cite{Dicus1982,Lopez1997,LopezTurner1998,BrownSawyer,Serpico:2004gx}, and reviewed in Ref.~\cite{PRIMAT}, to reach a $0.1\%$ theoretical precision on the weak rates.
 At the moment, the main source of theoretical uncertainty in the weak rates is the neutron lifetime which is used as a proxy to estimate the strength of the weak interactions.
 The incomplete decoupling of neutrinos prior to the reheating of photons by electrons-positrons annihilations leads to a slight modification of the energy density in neutrinos~\cite{Dolgov1997,Mangano2001,Mangano2005,Grohs2015}, which in turn affects the neutron abundance via the modification of the Hubble expansion rate and flavour-specific distortions of the overall neutrino abundance.